Jaisu-1/Grocerrs/README.md

 4. URL localhost:4000 can be used in any browser to use the Online Grocery Store.

 Note:-
-I. Register with username "admin@admin.com" to use the admin account.
+1. Register with username "admin@admin.com" to use the admin account.
-II.
-Grocery images should be saved with item name i.e item-name.jpg.
+2. Grocery images should be saved with item name i.e item-name.jpg.
-III.
-Remove button in the archive inventory page of admin account is used to permanently remove the item from database.
+3. Remove button in the archive inventory page of admin account is used to permanently remove the item from database.
-IV.
-There should be only two tags to the product and it should be in the format <category>,<brand-name>.
+4. There should be only two tags to the product and it should be in the format <category>,<brand-name>.

 ## Database Design